Meet the African models breaking barriers

 The 24-year-old grew up in Angola during civil war.
 From age 11, she was raised by her sister after their mother passed away.

-Becoming the newest face of L'Oreal Paris last month, "I believe in the beauty of diversity," she said in a statement.
+Becoming the newest face of L'Oréal Paris in February, "I believe in the beauty of diversity," she said in a statement.

 "The empowering message that a girl who started from the bottom can be an international beauty symbol and be living proof that our dreams are valid, and the future ahead of us is bright."